-2.11 Compass
+2.9 Compass

-The compass is located at the helm.
-The compass cannot be adjusted accurately at the factory; it must be compensated for the influence of the location, electrical equipment, and electronics unique to your boat.
+The compass is located forward of the helm.
+To adjust the compass, read the instructions on 'Compass Compensation' provided with this manual.
+The compass cannot be adjusted accurately at the factory; it must be compensated for the influence of the electrical equipment and electronics unique to your boat.
 The compass should be adjusted by a professional after all electronics and additional electrical accessories are installed and before operating the boat.
-See the compass owners manual for more information.